gborghesan/latex_notes/README.md

 ![listings](images/listings.png "Listing Image")

-The package has many possible options,to be checked in the [documentation](https://ctan.org/pkg/listings?lang=en).
+The package has many possible options, to be checked in the [documentation](https://ctan.org/pkg/listings?lang=en).

 ## Gantt charts
-Practically the only way i found to make these kind of charts, is tu use the _pgfgantt_ package.
+Practically the only way I found to make this kind of charts, is to use the _pgfgantt_ package.
 An example is in the [main_gantt.tex](examples/main_gantt.tex)